danfuzz/bayou/doc/coding-conventions.md

   import fs from 'fs';

   import { BaseFile } from 'file-store';
-  import { DataUtil, InfoError, Singleton } from 'util-common';
+  import { DataUtil, InfoError, Singleton } from '@bayou/util-common';

   import RegularBlort from './RegularBlort';
   import SpecialBlort from './SpecialBlort';